papermoonio/polkadot-ecosystem-docs-draft/docs/dev-tools/zombienet/overview.md

 ### Parachain Configuration

 The `parachain` keyword is used to define further parameters for the parachain.
-The following keys are available:
+The available keys are:

 | Key                       | Type    | Description                                                                                                                            | Default Value |
 | :------------------------ | :------ | :------------------------------------------------------------------------------------------------------------------------------------- | :------------ |